ockertbotha/git-gui-on-windows/README.md

 Annoyingly you will also need to create an account at [Sourcetree](https://www.sourcetreeapp.com/) to access the software but at least it's free to use from there onwards.
-The installer will detect if you git installed and will offer to download and install it for you.
+The installer will detect if you have git installed and if you don't it will offer to download and install it for you.

 The only negative I'll aim at Sourcetree is not having a Linux client.
 But for now I'm treating it's Linux absence as a reason to stay CLI fit on that OS.